Harmonies of Tomorrow

-Semilla Nueva, or New Seed, is a nonprofit organization that promotes sustainable farming in Guatemala.
-Semilla Nueva was founded by Ashland High School graduates Joseph Bornstein and Brook Golling.
-Bornstein and Golling will open the event with a talk and video presentation about the work they have accomplished by helping Guatemalan families.
+Semilla Nueva, or New Seed, is a nonprofit organization that promotes and teaches sustainable farming in Guatemala.
+Semilla Nueva was founded by Ashland High School graduates Bornstein and Brook Golling.
+Bornstein and Golling will kick off the event with a talk and video presentation that will offer a look at the work the two have accomplished by helping Guatemalan families secure food and livelihood through sustainable agriculture.
 Last winter, heavy wind and rain left many Guatemalan farmers without crops.

 Bornstein and Golling also will present freestyle raps and riffs about their project.